 Beat the eggs in a large bowl, then mix in the cornmeal, milk, baking powder, flour and a good pinch of sea salt and black pepper.

 Grate the cheese, add most of it to the bowl, then beat until well mixed.
 Deseed, finely chop and stir in 2 chillies, along with the cooled onion and corn mixture.

-Sprinkle the chilli slices on top, then pop the cornbread into the oven to bake for 35 minutes.
-About 10 minutes before it’s ready, pull it out, sprinkle over your remaining Cheddar and return it to the oven.
+Pour the mixture into the prepared cake tin.
+Finely slice and sprinkle over the remaining chilli, then pop the cornbread into the oven for 35 minutes, or until golden and cooked through.
+About 10 minutes before it’s ready, sprinkle over your remaining cheese and return it to the oven.

 Cool for 15 minutes, then turn it out onto a wire rack or serving plate, cheesy side up.
 Serve straightaway – it’s unbelievably good when it’s warm.